bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

     end
     ```

 * `config.eager_load` when `true`, eager loads all registered `config.eager_load_namespaces`.
-This includes your application, engines, Rails frameworks and any other registered namespace.
+This includes your application, engines, Quails frameworks and any other registered namespace.

 * `config.eager_load_namespaces` registers namespaces that are eager loaded when `config.eager_load` is `true`.
 All namespaces in the list must respond to the `eager_load!` method.

-* `config.eager_load_paths` accepts an array of paths from which Rails will eager load on boot if cache classes is enabled.
+* `config.eager_load_paths` accepts an array of paths from which Quails will eager load on boot if cache classes is enabled.
 Defaults to every folder in the `app` directory of the application.

 * `config.enable_dependency_loading`: when true, enables autoloading, even if the application is eager loaded and `config.cache_classes` is set as true.
 Defaults to false.

 * `config.encoding` sets up the application-wide encoding.
 Defaults to UTF-8.

 * `config.exceptions_app` sets the exceptions application invoked by the ShowException middleware when an exception happens.
-Defaults to `ActionDispatch::PublicExceptions.new(Rails.public_path)`.
+Defaults to `ActionDispatch::PublicExceptions.new(Quails.public_path)`.

 * `config.debug_exception_response_format` sets the format used in responses when errors occur in development mode.
 Defaults to `:api` for API only apps and `:default` for normal apps.

 * `config.file_watcher` is the class used to detect file updates in the file system when `config.reload_classes_only_on_change` is `true`.
-Rails ships with `ActiveSupport::FileUpdateChecker`, the default, and `ActiveSupport::EventedFileUpdateChecker` (this one depends on the [listen](https://github.com/guard/listen) gem).
+Quails ships with `ActiveSupport::FileUpdateChecker`, the default, and `ActiveSupport::EventedFileUpdateChecker` (this one depends on the [listen](https://github.com/guard/listen) gem).
 Custom classes must conform to the `ActiveSupport::FileUpdateChecker` API.

 * `config.filter_parameters` used for filtering out the parameters that
 you don't want shown in the logs, such as passwords or credit card
 numbers.
-By default, Rails filters out passwords by adding `Rails.application.config.filter_parameters += [:password]` in `config/initializers/filter_parameter_logging.rb`.
+By default, Quails filters out passwords by adding `Quails.application.config.filter_parameters += [:password]` in `config/initializers/filter_parameter_logging.rb`.
 Parameters filter works by partial matching regular expression.

 * `config.force_ssl` forces all requests to be served over HTTPS by using the `ActionDispatch::SSL` middleware, and sets `config.action_mailer.default_url_options` to be `{ protocol: 'https' }`.
-This can be configured by setting `config.ssl_options` - see the [ActionDispatch::SSL documentation](http://api.rubyonrails.org/classes/ActionDispatch/SSL.html) for details.
+This can be configured by setting `config.ssl_options` - see the [ActionDispatch::SSL documentation](http://api.rubyonquails.org/classes/ActionDispatch/SSL.html) for details.

-* `config.log_formatter` defines the formatter of the Rails logger.
+* `config.log_formatter` defines the formatter of the Quails logger.
 This option defaults to an instance of `ActiveSupport::Logger::SimpleFormatter` for all modes.
-If you are setting a value for `config.logger` you must manually pass the value of your formatter to your logger before it is wrapped in an `ActiveSupport::TaggedLogging` instance, Rails will not do it for you.
+If you are setting a value for `config.logger` you must manually pass the value of your formatter to your logger before it is wrapped in an `ActiveSupport::TaggedLogging` instance, Quails will not do it for you.

-* `config.log_level` defines the verbosity of the Rails logger.
+* `config.log_level` defines the verbosity of the Quails logger.
 This option
 defaults to `:debug` for all environments.
 The available log levels are: `:debug`,
 `:info`, `:warn`, `:error`, `:fatal`, and `:unknown`.

 * `config.log_tags` accepts a list of: methods that the `request` object responds to, a `Proc` that accepts the `request` object, or something that responds to `to_s`.
 This makes it easy to tag log lines with debug information like subdomain and request id - both very helpful in debugging multi-user production applications.

-* `config.logger` is the logger that will be used for `Rails.logger` and any related Rails logging such as `ActiveRecord::Base.logger`.
+* `config.logger` is the logger that will be used for `Quails.logger` and any related Quails logging such as `ActiveRecord::Base.logger`.
 It defaults to an instance of `ActiveSupport::TaggedLogging` that wraps an instance of `ActiveSupport::Logger` which outputs a log to the `log/` directory.
 You can supply a custom logger, to get full compatibility you must follow these guidelines:
   * To support a formatter, you must manually assign a formatter from the `config.log_formatter` value to the logger.
   * To support tagged logs, the log instance must be wrapped with `ActiveSupport::TaggedLogging`.
   * To support silencing, the logger must include `LoggerSilence` and `ActiveSupport::LoggerThreadSafeLevel` modules.
 The `ActiveSupport::Logger` class already includes these modules.